-In recent studies, it has been highlighted that the single-thread channel, one may use it to estimate discharge that relates to present day geometry of alluvial channels.
-To test this, we use the regime curve that we established from threshold theory and measurement of hydraulic geometry of various sandy alluvial rivers in the Himalayan Foreland (Gaurav et al., 2014, 2017).

-Figure 2 suggests that the individual thread of the Himalayan Foreland rivers share a common regime relation (Figure.

-2) width-discharge regime relation, and to the first order their morphology can be explained by threshold theory(Gaurav et al., 2014, 2017).
+- 110 for determining the channel form (Leopold and Maddock, 1953; Wolman and Miller, 1960; Blom et al., 2017; Dunne and Jerolmack, 2020).
+However, what value corresponds to the channel forming discharge of an alluvial river remains a matter of debate?
+Wolman and Miller (1960); Wolman and Leopold (1957); Phillips and Jerolmack (2016) proposed that the bankfull discharge and discharge associated with a certain frequency distribution can be used to define the channel forming discharge. - Since threshold theory predicts the morphology of a single-thread channel, one may use it to estimate discharge that relates to present day geometry of alluvial channels.
+To test this, we use the regime we that we established from threshold theory and measurement of hydraulic with the individual thread of the Himalayan Foreland rivers share a common width-discharge regime relation, and to the first order their morphology can be explained by threshold theory.

-Based on the measurement of width and discharge of various braided and meandering threads in the Himalayan Foreland, they have shown that the.
 The theoretical exponent accords with the empirical exponent of the width-discharge curve.
-However, the threads are wider than predicted by a factor of about 2 (Fig. 2).
-Finally they suggest that by fitting a We further adjust the prefactor to the data while keeping the theoretical exponent one can to establish a generalised semi-empirical "width-discharge" regime relationship for the Himalayan Foreland rivers.
+However, the threads are wider than predicted by a factor of about 2 - 120 (Fig. 2).
+We further adjust the prefactor to the data while keeping the theoretical exponent to establish a generalised semiempirical "width-discharge" regime relationship for the Himalayan Foreland rivers.
 This regime curve is then used to estimate the discharge of various Himalayan rivers by measuring their width from satellite images.